Large Language Models Can Be Used to Estimate the Latent Positions of Politicians: Introduction

 \section{Introduction}

-We evaluate whether generative large language models can be useful for scaling in the social sciences.
-Measuring latent ideology reduces the dimensionality of complex actions and stances lawmakers take into a single measure, which when combined with other data allows us to assess core democratic functions: how well lawmakers represent their constituents, how electoral competition impacts centrist and more extreme policies, and whether enacted policies have broad support or are driven by one part of the ideological spectrum \citep[see, e.g.,][]{poole1997ideology,swers_1998,clinton_jackman_rivers_2004,cox_mccubbins_2005,highton_rocca_2005,russell_2021}.
-This problem has been extensively studied in the U.S. national legislature, providing a widely-accepted and well-validated set of scales to which we can compare LLM-driven scaling.
-At the same time, traditional approaches to measuring latent ideology have limitations that our LLM-driven approach may be able to overcome.
+This paper outlines a novel approach to addressing challenges in measuring the latent positions of lawmakers using generative large language models (LLMs).
+Measuring latent positions along specific political or policy domains reduces the dimensionality of lawmakers' complex actions and stances to a low-dimensional scale.
+When combined with other data, these measures allow us to assess core democratic functions: how well lawmakers represent their constituents \parencite[see, e.g.,][]{ansolabehere_snyder_stewart_2001,gerber_lewis_2004,bartels_2009,thomsen_2017,caughey_warshaw_2018}, whether enacted policies have broad support or are driven by one part of the ideological spectrum \parencite[see, e.g.,][]{poole1997ideology,swers_1998,Krehbiel_1998,clinton_jackman_rivers_2004,cox_mccubbins_2005}, and how position-taking occurs outside of roll call voting \parencite[see, e.g.,][]{highton_rocca_2005,boudreau_etal_2019,russell_2021}.

-To do so, we attempt to estimate the latent ideological scores of the 116th United States Congress.
-We propose a method that begins with prompting ChatGPT\footnote{We will be using ChatGPT based on GPT-3.5 for this paper.
-As of the writing of this paper, ChatGPT based on GPT-4 was just made available, but there is no API access for GPT-4 and the number of messages that could be sent per hour using the web interface was severely limited.} to pick the senator that is more liberal (or conservative) in a given pair.
-This is a zero-shot learning setting because we do not provide ChatGPT with \textit{any additional information} besides the senator's name, party affiliation, and state represented, and we do not include any examples of pairwise comparisons.
-We use the Bradley-Terry model \citep{bradleyterry1952} to estimate a latent ideological score for each senator, which we call ChatScores.
+While there is broad agreement that lawmakers have positions in the space of ideology and other issue-specific dimensions, we cannot directly observe these positions---they exist in latent space and must be estimated.
+Existing approaches to estimating liberal-conservative ideology are based on either the behaviors or perceptions of lawmakers.
+Behavior-based estimates commonly use roll call votes to measure revealed preferences constrained by the legislative agenda \cite{keith_poole_nominate,poole_2005,carroll_lewis_lo_poole_rosenthal}.
+Other measures of behavior, such as news media sharing behavior \parencite{eady_bonneau_tucker_nagler_2020}, are also measures of liberal-conservative ideology based on revealed preferences.
+Liberal-conservative measures based on campaign contributions \parencite{bonica2013} assume ideological homophily in campaign giving and are based on perceptions of the contributors.
+Each of these measures captures a different facet of liberal-conservative ideology in a different context---interpretive gaps can occur either from modeling assumptions or a lack of relevant data.

+These approaches reduce the dimensionality of a complex political space to a single left-right dimension but do not tell us about lawmakers' positions on specific issues.
+Specific positions on issues like gun control and abortion are difficult to measure using existing scaling approaches due to the absence of relevant data.
+For example, roll call votes cannot be used to measure lawmakers' stances on gun control because most sessions of Congress have no such votes on this issue.